buildmotion/k12-seaa/research/full-domain.md

 ## Questions

-1. Will there be any time zone considerations some of the event or action items have deadline dates and times.
-What of the person completing the form or task is in a different time zone
+1. Will there be any time zone considerations?
+Some of the events or action items have deadline dates and times.
+What if the person completing the form or task is in a different time zone?

 — End —